KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/07-conductive-polymers.md

   order: 7
 ---

-A class of polymers that conduct electricity aka. intrinsically conducting polymers.
+A class of polymers that conduct electricity. aka. intrinsically conducting polymers.

 Unlike traditional polymers, conductive polymers have a conjugated system of